spaceteams/zap/README.md

-# Zap
+# zap ⚡

-Zap is a validation-first schema library with a functional Api.
+zap is a validation-first schema library with a functional Api.

 Some major features are